+Councilor Boyd stated his understanding the New Hampshire Drinking Water and Ground Water 4

+Commission may meet only once over the summer and will reconvene looking at projects in 5

+September.
+6

-- 3 Councilor Boyd stated his understanding the New Hampshire Drinking Water and Ground Water - 4 Commission may meet only once over the summer and will reconvene looking at projects in - 5 September. - 6 Councilor Harrington stated awareness there has been activity related to Watson Park and concerns - 7 expressed about PFOA levels.
-She asked if Councilors Boyd or Albert were aware if the concerned - 8 citizens group has had any discussions related to these matters as she believes they have not. - 9 Councilor Boyd stated that to be correct.
-He added, the inquiries he made were his alone.
-He had the - opportunity to utilize the information provided in a communication from Ms. Shaw, which developed - into a subsequent email regarding a larger set of questions.
-The larger set of questions he posed to the - 12 Town Manager and the Town Council germinated from him alone.
+Councilor Harrington stated awareness there has been activity related to Watson Park and concerns 7 citizens group has had any discussions related to these matters as she believes they have not.
+9 opportunity to utilize the information provided in a communication from Ms. Shaw, which developed 11 into a subsequent email regarding a larger set of questions.
+The larger set of questions he posed to the 12